AgoraIO/agora_doc_source/en-US/markdown/Video/start_call_ios.md

 ## Test your app

-Connect an iOS device to your computer, and click the Run button on your Xcode to [build and run your app](https://help.apple.com/xcode/mac/current/#/dev5a825a1ca) on the device.
-A moment later you will see the project installed on your device.
-Take the following steps to test the video call app:
+To test your app on a physical device, do the following:

-1. Grant microphone and camera access to your app.
+1. Connect an iOS device to your computer.

+2. In Xcode, choose the device from the scheme menu in the [toolbar](https://help.apple.com/xcode/mac/current/#/devf0d1df47a), and click the Run button.

+3. On your device, launch the app and grant microphone and camera access.

-2. When the app launches, you should be able to see yourself on the local view.
+   You can see yourself on the local view.

-3. Ask a friend to join the video call with you on the [demo app](https://webdemo.agora.io/agora-websdk-api-example-4.x/basicLive/index.html).
-Enter the same App ID and channel name.
+4. Ask a friend to join the video call with you on the [demo app](https://webdemo.agora.io/agora-websdk-api-example-4.x/basicLive/index.html).
+Your friend needs to enter the same App ID and channel name.

-4. If your friend joins the channel, you should be able to see and hear each other.
+   When your friend joins the channel, you can see and hear each other.

 ## Next steps